wtsi-ssg/wr/README.md

 # wr
 experimental reimplementation of wr using TDD

+NB: for compatability with older versions of docker, you may have to explictly set something like `export DOCKER_API_VERSION=1.41`, depending on the API version that your version of docker server supports.

 ## Developers
 To develop this code base, you should use TDD.
 To aid this, the test suite is written using GoConvey.